 Dr. Bursztajn's work also helps psychiatrists working with the sickest patients on managed health care pressured inpatient units to be able to analyze the meanings and motivations behind decision-making behavior which can sometimes lead to premature discharge and tragic outcomes for some of these patients.
 For more detail, see Triage Pitfalls in Managed Medical and Mental Health Care.

 Dr. Bursztajn's contributions to protecting public education and safety include being among the public opinion leaders urging the identifying, stopping and preventing of the current vicious cycle of cop-cat terrorism.
 He often consults as a forensic psychiatric expert for public education and the news media.
 His public service contributions include a focus on protecting public safety.
-He has appeared nationally on CNN Headline News (October 21, 2002) and on the Discovery Channel's programs "Who Killed Julius Caesar?, " "Who Killed Tutankhamun?," "Who Killed Alexander the Great?," "The Mysterious Death of Cleopatra," and "Columbus: Secrets From The Grave" and regionally on the New England Cable News NECN (October 16, 2002).
+He has appeared nationally on CNN Headline News (October 21, 2002) and on the Discovery Channel's programs "Who Killed Julius Caesar?, " "Who Killed Tutankhamen?," "Who Killed Alexander the Great?," "The Mysterious Death of Cleopatra," and "Columbus: Secrets From The Grave" and regionally on the New England Cable News NECN (October 16, 2002).
 Before the identities of the terrorist snipers were revealed, he urged law enforcement and the public to be on the lookout not for those in the mold of serial killers but to focus its search on potential "copy-cat" terrorists who were encouraged by 9/11 to join the cycle of terrorism currently sweeping the globe under the false promise being offered by some Islamic fundamentalists of heaven for holy war murderers.

 What motivated Dr. Bursztajn to become a doctor?